 Dreaming of eloping on the Buffalo River?
-You’ll definitely want to check out Steel Creek, because it’s one of my favorite spots and also so close to Northwest Arkansas!
+You’ll definitely want to check out Steel Creek– it’s one of my favorite spots and also so close to Northwest Arkansas!
 Sporting beautiful natural bluff lines and easy river access — it’s easily one of my favorite spots!
 In addition, the road is paved all the way down, making this one of the most accessible locations on the list.
-Couples will need a permit to elope at Steel Creek– you can apply through the ranger’s office in Harrison.
+Couples will need a permit to elope at Steel Creek– you can apply through the ranger’s office online.

 Eloping isn’t for everyone, but for the couples who want an intimate and personalized approach, it can be amazing and rewarding!
 Furthermore, you can really make your elopement exactly how you want it.
 In addition, eloping is just awesome!

 Reach out to me to start planning your elopement today!